 The way that prescription drugs like Xanax (alprazolam) produce their effects is by altering certain chemicals in the brain.
 When taken as prescribed, Xanax has the ability to slow down activity in the brain, resulting in feelings of calmness and relaxation.

 Abusing Xanax by taking large or multiple doses can result in more intense effects, including euphoria.
-Xanax abuse can also cause many other unpleasant and potentially dangerous side effects, including impaired motor control and low blood pressure.
+Alprazolam abuse can also cause many other unpleasant and potentially dangerous side effects, including impaired motor control and low blood pressure.

 Taking high doses of Xanax or abusing it for an extended period of time can increase the risk of long-term effects on mood, memory, and behavior.
 It can also put a person at greater risk for overdose and severe dependence.